 For applicants who do not live within commuting distance, we do have basic, shared accommodation.
 You would need to bring your own bedding and towels, and be responsible for your own meals.
 Laundry facilities are available as well as limited internet access.

 Our internship program is a voluntary, full-time commitment.
 You will work 40 hours per week in 4 days of 10 hours each.
 Shifts are flexible and occur anywhere from 6 am to 11 pm, including weekends and holidays.

-This program runs for 6 months, from April to October, with a minimum commitment of 8 weeks.
+This program runs year round, with a minimum commitment of 8 weeks.
 Applicants requesting longer placements will be given preference.

 Areas of learning include animal identification and intake, basic medical practices such as recognizing illness, wound treatment, tube feeding and the administration of medications, as well as procedures for releasing animals back to the wild.
 Daily activities include learning the necessary protocols for ensuring the health of the animals, the preparation and delivery of appropriate foods for each species, record keeping, and the safe handling of all animals.

 The work is physically demanding, requiring the ability to lift heavy items such as feedbags, water buckets, animals ready for release, as well as shoveling wet straw and animal waste.

 As a Procyon intern, you will need to work well as a team member.
 With over a hundred volunteers working at the Centre, it is important that you have excellent communication and problem-solving skills.
 A positive attitude and professional demeanour are required.

 During the early spring with many new babies arriving at the Centre, the work is demanding and fast-paced.
 You will need to prioritize jobs and work efficiently.
 Later in the season when the demands of care are less hectic, it is important that you use initiative to complete tasks that often get overlooked during the spring.